Home / Opportunities / Brand, advice or price? The factors that drive consumers to purchase life insurance

 Consumers put brand strength above all else when it comes to selecting a life insurance provider, with brand recognition carrying more weight than insurance advice or premium costs according to new data from Investment Trends.

-And while 6.7 million of the 20 million adult Australians are covered by some for of life insurance, it is seen as a secondary measure of financial security compared to saving and investing habits.
+And while 6.7 million of the 20 million adult Australians are covered by some life insurance, it is seen as a secondary measure of financial security compared to saving and investing habits.

 The research group’s Consumer Insurance Needs Report reveals several important trends occurring in the sector, which is going through a challenging period due to a confluence of factors including regulatory change, increased costs and ebbing consumer confidence.